Chukobyte/seika-examples/examples/zig_example/README.md

 # Zig Example

 A rough test of integrating seika engine into a zig project.
 Only setup for windows mingw 64 bit builds.
+Using [zeika](https://github.com/Chukobyte/zeika) as a dependency.